Datawrapper

 4. An organized external dataset;

-5. May need a subscription if users want extra features.
+5. Users may need a subscription to access extra features.
 The free version, however, is more than enough for many users.

 Limitations